rNLKJA/UoM-DS-2019-2024/README.md

 - Acting like a human
 - Acting rationally
     - The rational agent: perform actions which will (most likely) achieve one's goals.

+    > A rational agent acts to maximize the expectation of the performance measure, conditioned on the percept sequence to date, and whatever built-in knowledge the agent posseses.

 >  "It is a branch of computer science by which we can create intelligent machines which can behave like a human, think like humans, and able to make decisions."
 (Java T Point)